alekhya-510/MERN-Stack-Devsecops-Project/readme.md

 **b.Continous Integration and Deploying the application through ArgoCD**

-Since the application is MERN stack front-end written in nodejs and business logic in react.js using express js seperate pipelines for each logic.
+Since the application is MERN stack front-end written in nodejs and business logic in react.js using express js ,seperate pipelines for each logic.

 **We have implemented frontend pipeline as below :**